nrnb/target-interaction-finder/README.md

 pip install https://github.com/ariutta/networkxxgmml/zipball/master
 ```

-To run the tests, you will need to download the miRNA-protein mapping files into the "miRNA-protein-mappings" directory: https://github.com/ariutta/target-interaction-finder/tree/master/miRNA-protein-mappings
+To run the tests, you will need to download the miRNA-protein mapping files into the ```source_xgmml``` directory: https://github.com/ariutta/target-interaction-finder/tree/master/source_xgmml

 ## To run